OpenLineage/docs/docs/integrations/airflow/preflight-check-dag.md

 2. **Airflow Version Compatibility**: Ensures that the Airflow version is compatible with OpenLineage.
 OpenLineage requires Airflow version 2.1 or newer.
 3. **Transport and Configuration Validation**: Checks if necessary transport settings and configurations are set for OpenLineage to communicate with the specified backend.
 4. **Backend Connectivity**: Verifies the connection to the specified `LINEAGE_BACKEND` to ensure that OpenLineage can successfully send events.
-5. **Listener Accessibility and OpenLineage Plugin Checks**: Ensures that the OpenLineage listener is accessible and that OpenLineage is not disabled.
+5. **Listener Accessibility and OpenLineage Plugin Checks**: Ensures that the OpenLineage listener is accessible and that OpenLineage is not disabled(by [environment variable](https://airflow.apache.org/docs/apache-airflow-providers-openlineage/stable/guides/user.html#:~:text=OPENLINEAGE_DISABLED%20is%20an%20equivalent%20of%20AIRFLOW__OPENLINEAGE__DISABLED.) or [config](https://airflow.apache.org/docs/apache-airflow-providers-openlineage/stable/guides/user.html#disable)).

 ### DAG Tasks